- Don’t forget fill out your Initial Consultation forms!.

-- In addition to your paperwork and consultation, I will also examine your tongue and feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.
+- In addition to asking you questions about the information that you provided me with in the Intake Forms, I will also examine your tongue and feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.

 - If you are taking any medication or herbal supplements please let me know.

-- After the initial consultation, you may be asked to remove your shoes and socks and lie down.
-Depending on the area to receive treatment, you may be asked to remove other articles of clothing.
-For your comfort and convenience I offer medical gowns that can be worn during your treatment.
+- For your in person treatment, I will ask you to remove your shoes and socks and lie down.
+Depending on the area to receive treatment, I may ask you to remove other articles of clothing.
+For your comfort and convenience I recommend that you wear very comfortable clothes to your appointment.

 - After feeling for different acupuncture sites and with your permission, I will insert very thin, sterile, disposable needles.
 Although some points are more sensitive than others, most patients will usually feel little to no sensation or discomfort.
 A heat lamp and/or space heater are available should you feel cold during your treatment.